TehMuffinMoo/ibPS/docs/BloxOne/BloxOne DDI/New-B1DTCPool.md

 ```

 ## DESCRIPTION
-This function is used to create a new pool object within BloxOne DTC
+This function is used to create a new pool object within Universal DDI DTC

 ## EXAMPLES